johann-solo/oliveandmango.github.io/site/content/blog/2021-04-19-white-bean-shakshuka-with-nduja.md

 categories: ["mains"]
 tags: ["eggs", "beans"]
 excerpt: Eggs poached in a smokey tomato sauce with creamy white beans and greens
-keywords: ["shakshuka recipes"]
+keywords: ["shakshuka recipes", "North African recipes"]
 description: Shakshuka eggs poached in a smokey tomato sauce with creamy white beans and greens
 ---
 <span class="blog-text">

 This smoky white bean shakshuka is rich, filling and delicious.
-Eggs poached in a smoky spicy tomato sauce which has layers of flavours in it from the nduja and extra heartiness from the white band and greens.
+Eggs poached in a smoky spicy tomato sauce which has layers of flavours in it from the nduja and extra heartiness from the white beans and greens.
 It makes for the perfect breakfast, brunch, lunch or dinner.
 It only takes 30 minutes to make and is bursting with nutrients and flavour!
 No nduja - no problem, substitutions listed below.
 </br>
 </br>